0is1/wp-twitter-account-box/README.md

 # Twitter Account Box

-Plugin that adds your Twitter account details box in your Wordpress site.
+Plugin that adds your Twitter account details box in your Wordpress site via widget.

 ## Work in progress... but it's working!